nus-cs2113-AY2122S1/ip/docs/README.md

 > **Note**: The `data` folder is created in the same directory as `Duke.jar`.

-The user's tasklist data are saved to `duke.txt` automatically after any command that modifies the tasklist.
+The user's tasklist data are saved to `duke.txt` automatically after any command that modifies the tasklist. e.g. adding a task, deleting a task, marking a task as done.

 There is no need to manually save the data.

 ## 3. FAQ
 **Q:** How do I transfer my data to another computer?

-**A:** Install the program on the other computer and replace the new empty `duke.txt` it creates with the `duke.txt` that contains the data of your previous `Duke.jar` program home folder.
+**A:** Install the program on the other computer and replace the new empty `duke.txt` it creates with the `duke.txt` that you wish to transfer from your previous `Duke.jar` home folder.

 ## 4. Command Summary
 Action | Format | Example